esciencecenter-digital-skills/research-software-support/modules/softwarelandscape/exercise1.md

 ## Exercise: Study and present (20 - 30 minutes)

-Pick a concept, initiative or organization from this module's [slide deck](/modules/softwarelandscape/slides) and do a little research:
+Pick a concept, initiative or organization from this module's [slide deck](/modules/softwarelandscape/slides) or the [yellow pages](/main/yellowpages) and do a little research:

 ### Find out the following (10 minutes):